artmetla/DejaView/docs/contributing/ui-plugins.md

   [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html)
   the same as all other code in the repository.
-- Plugins are the responsibility of the OWNERS of that plugin to maintain, not the responsibility of the Perfetto team.
+- Plugins are the responsibility of the OWNERS of that plugin to maintain, not the responsibility of the DejaView team.
 All efforts will be made to keep the plugin API stable and existing plugins working however plugins that remain unmaintained for long periods of time will be disabled and ultimately deleted.